Azure/azure-cli/doc/authoring_tests.md

 * 100% commands coverage of module: Scenerio tests __MUST__ coverage all commands in the module except the `wait` commands.
 Please use `azdev cmdcov {module}` to check command coverage of module.
 * 100% examples coverage of command: Scenerio tests __MUST__ coverage all examples of the command.
 * 100% arguments coverage of command: Scenerio tests should coverage all arguments in the command.
 Please use `azdev cmdcov {module} --level argument` to check argument coverage.
-* 100% boundary values coverage of argument: Scenerio tests should coverage boundary values of argument, especial ``(blank value), `null`, `0` and `False` values.
-These values have different meanings, but will all resolve to __False__ in conditional expressions of Python.
-It's important to make sure they worked as expected.
+* 100% boundary values coverage of argument: Scenerio tests should coverage boundary values of argument, especially ``(blank value), `null`, `0` and `False` values.
+These values have different meanings, but will all resolve to `False` in conditional expressions (`if {variable}`) of Python.
+It's important to make sure they work as expected.

 ## Recording Tests